kelseyleewerner/intro-class-project-portfolio/README.md

 ##### [Click here!](http://kelseyleewerner.github.io/)

 ## Description
-This is the landing page for my coding portfolio.
+This is the landing page for my intro to coding portfolio.
 This website is an exercise in HTML, CSS, GitHub, Atom, the command line, and applying Bootstrap classes.

 ## Setup Instructions
 1. Clone this repository